russell-archer/IAPDemo/README.md

 ```
 % lipo -info libcrypto.a
-Architectures in the fat file: libcrypto.a are: armv7 armv7s **x86_64 arm64**
+Architectures in the fat file: libcrypto.a are: armv7 armv7s x86_64 arm64

 % lipo -info libssl.a
-Architectures in the fat file: libssl.a are: armv7 armv7s **x86_64 arm64**
+Architectures in the fat file: libssl.a are: armv7 armv7s x86_64 arm64
 ```

 Our IAPDemo app only supports devices running `iOS 13` and higher.
-So IAPDemo supports the iPhone 6s upwards.
+So IAPDemo supports the iPhone 6s and upwards.

 The `arm64` 64-bit ARM CPU architecture has been used since the iPhone 5S and iPad Air, Air 2 and Pro, with the A7 and later chips.
 The `armv7s` 32-bit architecture is used in Apple's A6 and A6X chips on iPhone 5, iPhone 5C and iPad 4.